 Of all the free language learning websites I've looked at, Duolingo is the easiest one to use, making it a lot of fun learning a new language.
 It's really even more than just "fun", it's downright addictive.

 The website is friendly and interactive to make it both simple and fun to learn a new language.
 In addition to text, Duolingo utilizes your microphone and speakers to teach you how to speak and understand other languages when they're spoken.

 Languages You Can Learn at Duolingo

-Visit the Courses page at Duolingo to see which languages you can learn based on which language you speak.
+Visit the Language Courses page at Duolingo to see which languages you can learn based on the language you speak.
 For example, German speakers can only learn English, French, and Spanish, whereas English speakers can learn all the languages listed below (excluding English):